niclan/docker-registry-ops/README.md

 ## AI support

+There is no AI builtin in these tools.

 When writing this github copilot has been sometimes a quite able helper, sometimes quite helpless.
 On the whole it's saved me some percent of typing and some time on looking up things.
 But it also